California School for the Deaf, Fremont: Success of deaf sports

-The California School for the Deaf (CSD) Riverside football team made history by winning its third straight state championship in 2024, a triumph highlighted by PBS NewsHour.
-Their story mirrors the values of CSD Fremont's athletic programs: Deaf pride, innovation, and teamwork.

-Led by Coach Keith Adams, who uses American Sign Language (ASL) to call plays, the CSD Riverside Cubs rose from underdogs to champions.
+The California School for the Deaf (CSD) Riverside football team made history by winning its third straight state championship in 2024.
+They were led by Coach Keith Adams, who uses American Sign Language (ASL) to call plays.
 Journalist Thomas Fuller, author of The Boys of Riverside, explained how the team's ASL communication and shared Deaf identity fueled their success.
 Neuroscientist David Corina noted that deaf athletes often have enhanced visual awareness, giving them split-second advantages on the field.
-Quarterback Caden Adams said:"We rely on our eyes.
+Quarterback Caden Adams said: "We rely on our eyes.
 We see movement ahead of time, so we think two steps ahead."